MicrosoftDocs/win32/desktop-src/HyperV_v2/about-the-virtualization-wmi-provider.md

 ---
-Description: 'The WMI provider for Hyper-V enable developers, and scripters, to quickly build custom tools, utilities, and enhancements for the virtualization platform.
-The WMI interfaces can manage all aspects of the Hyper-V services.' ms.assetid: '773BB141-7B9C-4015-81A0-BD17B8233CCD'
+Description: The WMI provider for Hyper-V enable developers, and scripters, to quickly build custom tools, utilities, and enhancements for the virtualization platform.
+The WMI interfaces can manage all aspects of the Hyper-V services. ms.assetid: 773BB141-7B9C-4015-81A0-BD17B8233CCD
-title: 'About the Hyper-V WMI provider'
+title: About the Hyper-V WMI provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Hyper-V WMI provider